du5rte/notebook/React/provider.md

   }
 }

-// each parent layer also needs to be decorated with provider
+// The top Component needs to be decorated with provider

 @provide export default class App extends Component {
   render() {